sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

         this.SetTimezone("Romance Standard Time"); // you may ask your user for that }

-Then use the 3 extensions to show well-formatted dates.
+Then use the extensions to show well-formatted dates.

     It's @Html.DisplayTime(DateTime.UtcNow) now.
     Date created: @Html.DisplayDate(Model.DateCreatedUtc)

 Be careful about the `DateTime.Kind` property.

-* if your DateTime.Kind is Utc, it will be converted to the specified time zone
+* if your DateTime.Kind is Utc, it will be converted to the specified time zone (from utc)
-* if your DateTime.Kind is Local, it will be converted to the specified time zone
+* if your DateTime.Kind is Local, it will be converted to the specified time zone (from the system's time)
 * if your DateTime.Kind is Unknown, it will not be converted (assuming the date is already set in the user's time zone)

-Entity Framework creates DateTime objects with Kind=Unknown.
+Note: Entity Framework creates DateTime objects with Kind=Unknown.
 In my domain layers, I always do `this.DateCreatedUtc = item.DateCreatedUtc.AsUtc();` in order to ensure Kind is Utc.
 You may alter EF code generation to create DateTime correctly with a post-set property code.

 ### About the HTML5 <time> tag